jorol/SWIB2014-Catmandu/docs/Catmandu_VM.md

   If starting fails with error message "implementation of the USB 2.0 controller not found!", disable USB support in VirtualBox setting of the imported virtual machine.
 Ignore the error message "the shared folder '/vagrant' could not be set up".
+* Copy the workshop files into virtual machine

 ### User